UniPiTechnology/evok/docs/installation.md

 ## Uninstallation

-To uninstall EVOK please remove the evok package using the following apt command
+To uninstall Evok please remove the `evok` package using the following apt command

 ```bash
 sudo apt-get remove evok